john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/saturday.md

     $LFS_TGT-gcc dummy.c
     readelf -l a.out | grep ': /tools'

-Than I should get something like this:
+Then I should get something like this:

     [Requesting program interpreter: /tools/lib/ld-linux.so.2]